movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 `statfs` holds the mapping lock throughout its group traversal.
 Mount-time disk validation runs before mutation begins.

-Regular-file buffers use logical sector offsets.
-Vnode-locked writes modify temporary sector copies and attach immutable ordered payloads, then update clean buffers.
-Cache misses consult ordered data before disk; repeated sector writes replace the payload and checksum.
+Regular-file reads, including VM-pager reads, use bounded range reads through temporary storage of at most `MAXBSIZE`.
+They consult ordered data before disk, without maintaining a second cache of sector vnode buffers.
+Vnode-locked writes modify temporary sector copies and attach ordered payloads; repeated sector writes replace the payload and checksum.
 Pending sectors are indexed by tree, inode, and file offset under the transaction lock, so reads, replacement and cancellation do not scan unrelated pending writes.
 Keys stay fixed until cancellation or transaction teardown; commit uses a separate allocation-order index for I/O.
+The compatibility strategy read path uses the same range reader and marks buffers noncacheable.
 Strategy writeback is disabled because it lacks the vnode lock needed for tree/inode mutation.
 Physical data reads use windows of at most `MAXBSIZE`, anchored to the backing allocation and bounded by its length.
 Split mappings use the same cache keys and sizes.
 Each request validates only its sector, allowing different DUP